-The University System of New Hampshire is committed to innovation in public education.
-We work collaboratively to improve access to higher education in New Hampshire; to increase the impact that our research, teaching, and service have on the public good; and to provide an agile and connected learning environment to serve a 21st-century world.
-To that end, USNH supports Open Education materials and practices (open education resources, open access, and open pedagogy) in its commitment to collegiate value, access, and affordability.
+The University System of New Hampshire (USNH) created the Academic Technology Steering Committee in 2009 as a sustainable support system that encourages and supports faculty in the creation and integration of rich media resources in their courses to enhance teaching and learning.
+USNH is committed to innovation in public education and works collaboratively to improve access to higher education in New Hampshire.
+Our goals are to increase the impact that our research, teaching, and service have on the public good; and to provide an agile and connected learning environment to serve a 21st-century world.
+USNH supports Open Education materials and practices (open education resources, open access, and open pedagogy) in its commitment to collegiate value, access, and affordability.

-To use the Academic Technology Institute for the next year to develop the capacity of each institution within the University System of New Hampshire to undertake meaningful and complementary Open Education and digital technology projects that will make student learning more effective, including:
+To use the Academic Technology Institute to develop the capacity of each institution within the University System of New Hampshire to undertake meaningful and complementary Open Education and digital technology projects that will make student learning more effective, including:

-- Transition to OER content in order to save money for students and for USNH;
+- Transition to Open Education Resources (OER) content in order to save money for students and for USNH;

 - Exploration of Open Pedagogy to strengthen learner-directed learning at USNH; and

 - Augmentation of Open Access structures and protocols across USNH.

 In 2015, the ATI at Granite State College focused on Open Education, and, in the summer of 2015, the University of New Hampshire kicked off its OER Ambassador Pilot.
 ATI 2015 spurred many individual faculty members to convert to OER and to introduce open pedagogy into their courses.
 The UNH OER Ambassador pilot generated significant savings (8 sections of 5 courses generated $136,895 in savings for students), garnered national attention for the university, and established New Hampshire as a center for open pedagogy.